tepia-taxonomy/taxonomy-analysis/references/machine-learning/2019-Roper-AITEST.md

 # Learning approach

 * Type of learning: combined (unsupervised learning + semi-supervised learning)
+* Technique(s) and algorithm(s): hierarchical agglomerative clustering with average linkage, classification algorithm not specified
 * Number of features: N/A
 * Industrial evaluation: no